saneekakharat/Kyphosis-Analysis-Using-Apriori/README.md

 Performed Analysis of Kyphosis which is a curvature of the spine measuring 50 degrees or greater on an X-ray.
-The analysis was done using Decision Tree Algorithm on a dataset which consisted of X-Rays of the spine of various people.
+Analysis was done using Decision Tree Algorithm on a dataset which consisted of X-Rays of the spine of various people.